christaylorcodes/Screeps-Kleaner-bot/README.md

 Screeps has been a great learning tool for me.
 I purchased this gaming having never written any javascript (PowerShell is my day job).
 I was able to jump through the tutorials read the API docs and I was off to the races.
 Already being familiar with reading API docs and basic programing knowledge I am sure my learning curve was not as sharp as some.
 As my bot and my knowledge gew I hobbled together code racing to keep up with my RCL.

 One tool that helped me and that I still love is the private server.
 I would load by bot in there and respawn over and over running super fast ticks and game mods I was able to get months worth of game time in days.
 This continuous build system help me work out issues and advance faster then I think I might have otherwise.
 After a while I had quite a few rooms and most economic items coded 'good enough'.
 By this time my javascript or rather typescript, skills had grown but my code was having some growing pains.
-I knew the best thing to do was a total rewrite but I was not sure my motivation could take that kind of a blow. so I stalled with military code, but I have always had reservations about being aggressive to other players.
+I knew the best thing to do was a total rewrite but I was not sure my motivation could take that kind of a blow. so I stalled with military code, but I have always had reservations about being aggressive towards other players.

 So, defence code.
 But I needed some attackers....